sternbert/digital-garden-jekyll-template/_notes/buckets.md

 * How do I maintain the ideal level of each bucket? (e.g. for the physical bucket: what’s my ideal amount of sleep?
 How much movement each day / week makes me feel good?)
 * What are the most important buckets to fill? (e.g. I feel empty if I don’t have some sort of creative input in my life, whether that’s reading a good book, seeing a movie or show, or working on a side project)
 * Which buckets do I tend to neglect and require more conscious input? (e.g. as an introvert, I can sometimes overlook the importance of the social bucket, but I always feel better after high quality interactions with close friends)
 * Which buckets feel like they are overflowing and need to be drained? (e.g. I’ve started a new job and my mind is working overtime.
 I need to think about how to build mental rest into my day.
-The Comodoro technique is good during the workday, as well as allowing plenty of time to wind down in the evening)
+The Pomodoro technique is good during the workday, as well as allowing plenty of time to wind down in the evening)
 * Which buckets are empty or running low?
 * What is draining the buckets?
 Is there a way I can stop or reduce the drain?